 The large majority of choice models in the marketing literature focus on understanding the influence of product attributes or marketing variables on consumer choice.
 Implicitly, these models assume that the consumer has all information, or at least enough information to form a consideration set according to some rule.
-Yet, in reality a consumer needs to acquire information first before that information can, in turn, influence his decision.
+Yet, in reality a consumer needs to acquire product information before that information can, in turn, influence his choice decision.
 Thus, Pieters and Warlop (1999) suggest that visual attention may help understand consumer choice.
 Using eye-tracking methodology, they find that consumers do not gather all information about the alternatives.
 Moreover, they show that the percentage of people that look at the different alternatives is predictive of the alternatives' choice shares.
 In addition, they find directional support that skipping pieces of information (brand information, ingredient information, and/or the pictorial) for an alternative is negatively related to its choice share.
 In our data, the percentage of people who skipped some information for an alternative is an even better predictor of choice shares (Pearson's r = -.75) than the percentage of people who looked at a given alternative (r = .36).
 As discussed in more detail in our review of the literature, the phenomenon of skipped information within a product cannot be satisfactorily explained by standard utility maximizing models, even if allowing for search cost.
 Yet, the high correlation between choice shares and percentage of skipped information suggests that being able to understand why people skip some attribute information may be important for understanding consumer choice behavior.
+The satisficing model proposed in this paper does not only fully explain such behavior, but also responds to the repeated call for models with better "ecological rationality" (Netzer et al. 2008), i.e. the call for models that are "better representations of decision processes" (Johnson et al. 1989, p.268).